IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 * Diligence.
 The LLC will act responsibly so as to minimize risks to IETF participants and to the future of the IETF as a whole, such as financial risks.

 The transparency and responsiveness principles are designed to address the concern outlined in Section 3.3 of {{?I-D.haberman-iasa20dt-recs}} about the need for improved timeliness of sharing of information and decisions and seeking community comments.
-The issue of increased transparency was important throughout the IASA 2.0 process, with little to no dissent.
+The issue of increased transparency was important throughout the IASA2 process, with little to no dissent.
 It was recognized that there will naturally be a confidentiality requirement about some aspects of hotel contracting, personnel matters, and other narrow areas.

 ## Principles of the IASA, IETF, and ISOC Relationship